adenger/subpred_dl/README.md

 data/raw (..GB)

-Alternatively, a link to pre-processed data is provided above.

 Uniref is version 2022_01 (contains enough proteins to create evolutionary profiles, and we already had pre-calculated PSSMs for most proteins from a previous project), everything else was downloaded on 11.05.2025.

 TODO place Uniref2022 in raw data folder.

-The preprocessing of raw data can be carried out manually via
+The preprocessing of raw data can then be carried out manually via:

+TODO turn notebook into py

 ```bash
 ./preprocessing/create_blastdbs.sh